Why Oculus Quest’s high prices might make me return my headset

 I’d love to be able to stop right there and say that the Quest hardware is nearly perfect, but it’s not.
 Some users have complained about the headstrap’s fit and adjustability; others have opined that the materials don’t feel right on their skin, or noticed that there’s a visible nose gap that lets light in.
 Personally, I’ve had some of these issues, but would call most of them minor — except that those who paid $399 to $499 for the headset may then need to spend additional money to fix them.

-From my perspective, the serious problems with the Quest hardware begin with the headset’s battery life, which ticks down too quickly after running an app or playing a game — users can expect a miserly two or so hours of run time between charges.
+From my perspective, the serious problems with the Quest hardware begin with the headset’s battery life, which ticks down too quickly after running an app or playing a game — users can expect a miserly two or so hours of run time between charges, even worse than the marginal run time of a Switch under heavy load.
 Some of the Quest’s early adopters have dismissed this issue by strapping giant spare battery packs to the backs of their heads (and even claiming it increases the headset’s comfort), but the stock headset feels under-equipped for normal usage away from a power outlet.

-Quest’s otherwise excellent twin controllers have a different issue: they’re non-rechargeable.
+Quest’s otherwise excellent twin controllers have a different issue: They’re non-rechargeable.
 Oculus bundles two AA batteries in the box, one for each controller, and they should be enough for multiple days, perhaps weeks, of play.
-But the absence of rechargeable cells and an included charging station feels like it’s by design, and another future expense just waiting to be dealt with later.
+But the absence of rechargeable cells and an included charging station feels like it’s by design, and another future expense just waiting to be dealt with.

 There are some other small but concerning hardware issues that I suspect will get fixed in later manufacturing runs.
 Like some Reddit users, I’ve noticed occasional graphics artifacts in the visuals, and static in the 3.5mm audio jack that can be used for headphones if you don’t want to rely on Quest’s integrated — and very externally audible — near-ear speakers.
 If and when these issues get resolved, I hope that Oculus doesn’t leave early Quest adopters behind.